RealVinny/ListArray/README.md

-# ListArray
+# List Array

-Repository with c functions that lists itens of a given array
+An C library for managing arrays, adding, removing and listing itens of the given array

+## Description of each function

+#### arrLst_initList()

+Used for starting an array